Stella (album): Composition and writing

 The song "Blue Nabou" started life as a piece of advertising music commissioned for the soft drink Orangina in France in 1984.
 This was developed into a track originally intended for inclusion on Stella, but was eventually used as a B-side instead.

 Artwork

-The cover of the album was created by the Zurich artist Ernst Gamper, with whom Yello had been working since 1982.
+The cover of the album was created by the Zürich artist Ernst Gamper, with whom Yello had been working since 1982.
 Gamper painted the picture of a face on a sheet of celluloid, which he then taped to the window of his studio overlooking Lake Zurich and photographed at sunset, with the setting sun shining through the unpainted eye to create a 'glowing eye' effect.
 The CD inlay booklet featured a photograph of Blank and Meier standing by the same window, with the painting visible on the window between them.